 This cabinet is structurally sound, but it is bare with no shelf and unattractive brackets.
 It will need some cabinetry detailing to make it useful again.
 (Maybe a wine rack?)

 This chest is completely functional.
 All the parts are there and the top moves great.
 However, the finish on top is very old and is soft (Could be from exposure to products with oils).
 Even if I sand before painting the wrinkles will probably show up.
-Plus, whatever oils are on there will be soft under the paint which means it will break down; This top will absolutely need to be stripped before I can do anything to it.
+Plus, whatever oils are on there will be soft under the paint which means it will break down.

 We have made our fair share of “Oh man, what was I thinking???” mistakes when buying furniture.
 We wanted to pass on our knowledge on furniture junking with you so you can learn from our mistakes and feel confident about selecting that perfect conversation piece for your home.

 Here is a list junking tag-alongs.
 I literally dug through my purse to share with you what I take with me everyday when buying used furniture… ok, in all honesty it’s just everyday, because you never know when that “side-of-the-road gold” will show up! 😂

 - Tape Mesure we use something super simple.
 Tara keeps heres on her key chain like this one.

 - List of measurements for pieces you are looking for or spaces you want to fill (always in our recycled notebook!)